 In October, he blocked Poland’s extradition to Germany of a Ukrainian man accused of being involved in sabotage of the Nord Stream pipeline.
 The Polish government praised the decision.

-Since replacing the Conservatives in December 2023, Tusk’s government has said it would be a priority to hold former officials to account for alleged crimes.
-It issued a raft of indictments against former PiS government officials, including ex-PM Mateusz Morawiecki and Zbigniew Ziobro, former justice minister.
+Since replacing the Conservatives in December 2023, Tusk’s government has made it a priority to hold former PiS officials to account for alleged crimes.
+It has issued a raft of indictments against former PiS government officials, including ex-PM Mateusz Morawiecki and Zbigniew Ziobro, former justice minister.

-The opposition PiS maintains the Tusk government is pursuing a “political vendetta” against its opponents, and is using unlawful means to do so.
+The opposition PiS maintains the Tusk government is pursuing a “political vendetta” against its opponents, and is using unlawful means to do so and this has been noticed by the current US administration even though it is not acknowledged by Brussels.

 In May 2025, a group of five Republican members of the US House Committee on the Judiciary wrote to the European Commission expressing “deep concern” about the rule of law in Poland.
-In particular, they said they were concerned the government is “weaponising the justice system” against the opposition.
+In particular, they said they were concerned the government is “weaponising the justice system” against the opposition and cited the indictments made by the Tusk government against the previous PiS administration.